mmtbrown/my-first-github-repository/README.md

 This line was modified manually during conflict resolution

-New line was added locally
+New line was added locally.
+Further edit to be committed from command line.